Manfred Mann's Earth Band: 1980s

 The accompanying tour (incorporating visual effects such as cartoons, robots and exploding amplifiers) was a big success and led to the Budapest live album, which was later followed by a DVD of the TV broadcast.
 After this tour, Steve Waller left the band.
 Mick Rogers returned, taking Waller's place.

-In 1984 the band issued the single "Runner", a cover of the song by Ian Thomas, which had been written in response to cancer sufferer Terry Fox and his run across Canada for cancer awareness.
-Fox had succumbed to the cancer before finishing.
-The Manfred Mann version featured Chris Thompson on lead vocals and Mick Rogers on backing vocals.
+In 1984 the band issued the single "Runner", a cover of the song by Ian Thomas, which had been written in response to cancer sufferer Terry Fox and his run across Canada for cancer awareness, but Fox had died before completing his course.
+Chris Thompson was on lead vocals with Mick Rogers on backing vocals.
 The song was a non-LP single in the UK but was included on the US release of Somewhere in Afrika.
-It was a top 40 hit in both Canada and the US and was used during ABC's broadcasting of the 1984 Summer Olympics and in the film The Philadelphia Experiment.
-At 22 on the Hot 100 it was their biggest hit since "Blinded by the Light" and was the band's second highest-charting song, as well as their final US/UK chart single.
+It was a top 40 hit in both Canada and the US, and was used during ABC's broadcasting of the 1984 Summer Olympics and in the film The Philadelphia Experiment.
+At #22 on the Hot 100, it was their biggest hit since "Blinded by the Light" and was the band's second highest-charting song, as well as their final US/UK chart single.

-Irving exited the group shortly after the single.
-Steve Kinch played bass on this album Criminal Tango (1986), which featured both Mick Rogers and Chris Thompson on vocals.
+Irving exited the group shortly after the single and Steve Kinch played bass on the album Criminal Tango (1986), which featured both Mick Rogers and Chris Thompson on vocals.

 For 1987's Masque album, the band consisted solely of Manfred Mann, Mick Rogers and drummer John Lingwood.
 Shortly thereafter, the Earth Band name was retired for four years.